Josef Newgarden Interview: Advice for Young Racers

 You can catch Josef Newgarden racing at Mid-Ohio this weekend on Sunday, July 29 at 3pm EST on CNBC.

 Like this interview?
-Check out our interview with other pro drivers such as Alexander Rossi, Jordan Taylor, Sebastien Bourdais, and Graham Rahal!
-CLICK HERE
+Check out our other interviews with pro drivers such as Alexander Rossi, Jordan Taylor, Sebastien Bourdais, and Graham Rahal!